 Oregon's Premier Winery

-Argyle farms three vineyards: Knudsen Vineyard, Stoller Vineyard
+Argyle farms four vineyards: Knudsen Vineyard, Stoller Vineyard, Lone Star Vineyard and Spirit Hill Vineyard

 .
 The 120 acre Knudsen Vineyard was first planted between 1972 & 1974.
 The high elevation blocks of this landmark Dundee Hills site are key components in Argyle's sparkling wines.
 Knudsen provides Argyle a mix of old vine blocks and new high density blocks planted with "Old World" Dijon clones.